JakeYu1212/Notes/[Reading Notes]/Principles.md

 The times we lived in taught us both to question established ways of doing things---an attitude he demonstrated superbly in Apple's iconic "1984" and "Here's to the Crazy Ones", which were ad campaigns that spoke to me.

-You better make sense of what happened to other people in other times and other places because if you don't you won't know if thest things can happen to you and, if they do, you won't know how to deal with them.
+You better make sense of what happened to other people in other times and other places because if you don't you won't know if these things can happen to you and, if they do, you won't know how to deal with them.

 In trading you have to be defensive and aggressive at the same time.
 If you are not aggressive, you are not going to make money, and if you are not defensive, you are not going to keep money.

 To me it all looked like a beautiful machine with logical cause-effect relationships.
 By understanding these relationships, I could come up with decision rules(or principles) I could model.

-There are always risks out there that can hurt you badly, even in the seemingly saftest bets. so it's always best to assume you're missing something.
+There are always risks out there that can hurt you badly, even in the seemingly safest bets. so it's always best to assume you're missing something.

 While making money was good, having meaningful work and meaningful relationships war far better.
 To me, meaningful work is being on a mission I become engrossed in, and meaningful relationships are those I have with people I care deeply about and who care deeply about me.